General

 Breeding and Nesting

-Gambel's Quail: Nine to fourteen brown spotted, buff eggs are laid in a ground scrape lined with grass, sticks, and feathers.
+Gambel's Quail: Breeding season ranges from April to July.
+Nine to fourteen brown spotted buff eggs are laid in a nest site on the ground selected by the female.
+Preferably the nest is hidden under a shrub, rock, or protected site.
+Small twigs, grass stems, leaves and feathers line the nest.
 Incubation ranges from 21 to 24 days and is carried out by the female.

 Foraging and Feeding